djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

 #

 #---------------------------------------------------------------------------------
+# ii.b.
+Auto Transaction
+#---------------------------------------------------------------------------------
+# Auto transaction allows the user to enter the requisite data for auto sale
+# transactions.
+#
+# i.
+The Vehicle serial number field must match a vehicle in the vehicle table
+#
+# ii.
+The user must enter Seller and Buyer sins that match those in the people table.
+# The sins specified must be associated with the vehicle in the owner table.
+#
+# iii.
+If the user wishes to add additional buyers they can be added via
+# the "Add buyer button"
+#
+# iv.
+The Transaction Id field is populated by incrementing the max transacion
+# id in the db.
+#
+# v.
+Upon creating successfull transaction the seller is removed as an owner
+# of the vehicle in the owner table, the new owner is added and the transaction
+# details are entered into the auto sales table.
+#
+# vi.
+All fields other than the date field must be populated b the user
+# to create a succesfull transaction.

+#---------------------------------------------------------------------------------
 # ii.c.
 Driver Licence Registration
 #---------------------------------------------------------------------------------
 # Driver Licence Registration allows the user to enter requisite data for entering